musesum/MuMenu/README.md

 + MuRootStatus - publish changed state in [root,tree,edit,space]

 ##### MuTree* - horizonatal or vertical hierarcy of MuBranches
-+ MuTreeVm - select MuNode, add or remove sub-branches
++ MuTreeVm - select MuFloNode, add or remove sub-branches
 + MuTreeView - SwiftUI view collection of MuBranch's

 ##### MuBranch* - one level in a hierachy containing MuNodes